Zx55/21Duck/README.md

 # 21Duck

-A web forum based on react and django-rest-framework
+A web forum based on react, antd and django-rest-framework